gaultier/pandoc_resume/resume.md

 :   **Go** Multiple performant production applications in Go delivered.

 2011-Present
-:   **C & C++:** Worked on lots of small side projects and big, long-lived production applications.
+:   **C & C++:** Worked on lots of low level side projects and big, long-lived production applications in a wide range of OSes and platforms.

 2016-Present
-:   **Rust, Zig & Odin**: Enthusiast with several open-source projects to my belt.
+:   **Rust, Zig & Odin**: Enthusiast with several low-level open-source projects to my belt.
 I would love to work with these languages for a living!

 Solid knowledge of **x64 assembly**, **Terraform**, **Python**, **JVM**, **Dtrace**.
 I worked on small and big production applications with those languages, but I don't see myself working full-time with those.